rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

 already there and had no other plans, I rented a desk at the `NEST71`_ coworking space for €10 and spent some time working on this blog post.

-In the evening there was a party at Czesiek's house and I had the pleasure to meet more of the OCCRP crew and other interesting people.
+In the evening there was a party at czesiek's house and I had the pleasure to meet more of the OCCRP crew and other interesting people.
 I enjoyed the fact that our group consisted of people from 7 different nations (Polish, French, Bosnian, Mexican, American, British and Swiss)!

-Despite having some slight trouble getting up on Saturday morning, Czesiek and I attended a `protest`_ against violence towards LGBT people.
+Despite having some slight trouble getting up on Saturday morning, czesiek and I attended a `protest`_ against violence towards LGBT people.
 It was a very peaceful and somewhat cheerful event.